acviana/vercel-nextjs-blog/pages/posts/2024-12-09-weekly-note.md

 author: acv
 ---

-Early in the pandemic, when we were all looking for new hobbies, I got a Raspberry Pi and set it up to run [Pi-Hole](https://pi-hole.net/) as an ad blocker on my home network.
-In theory, it felt like a nice-to-have, but once you get used to surfing the web without walls of ads on almost every page there’s no going back.
+Early in the pandemic I got a Raspberry Pi and set it up to run [Pi-Hole](https://pi-hole.net/) as an ad blocker on my home network.
+In theory, it felt like a nice-to-have.
+But once you get used to surfing the web without walls of ads on almost every page - there’s no going back.

-This weekend I decided to update the operating system on the Pi, Raspberry Pi OS (formerly Rasbian).
-This required a full reinstall and reconfiguration of my setup.
-As I’ve mentioned before, I really like rebuilding my tools up from scratch because it helps remove old cruft and also forces you to really understand how your systems work.
+This weekend I decided to update the Raspberry Pi OS (formerly Rasbian).operating system on the Pi.
+Because I was going between major release versions this required a full reinstall and reconfiguration of my setup.
+But, as I’ve mentioned before, I really like rebuilding my tools up from scratch!
+It's more work but it helps remove old cruft and forces you to really understand how your systems work.

-I took some notes so I wouldn't forget what I was dfoing and in the end I had enough for a quick post.
-This post is more of a road map, I figured between existing how-to guides, forums, and LLMs you should be able to work through any system-specific issues you run into.
+I took some notes so I wouldn't forget what I was doing and in the end I had enough for a quick post.
+These notes are more of a road map than a detailed guide.
+I figured between existing how-to guides, forums, and LLMs you should be able to work through any system-specific issues you run into.
 Good luck!

 ---